© The Jester 2023

 WUR calls for ‘common sense’ after Black Friday shoppers throng the streets on campus for those amazing MOOC deals.
 Scenes of the packed bridge at the little pond with the cute swans have raises alarm bells with health authorities asking the public to act responsibly.

 While some people turn to picking up old and new hobbies, domesticate whole cultures of yeast and bacteria in their kitchen, or exhaust the Dutch supply of puzzle games, the WUR seems to have found their way of beating boredom during a global pandemic.
 New buildings.

 It seems that the most pressing factor that determines chicken health commonly goes by the name of ‘financial interests’ and it does not really require an animal nutrition degree to understand it, but instead you can make use of this thorough and useful guide on how to follow the researchers’ footsteps.

 When Covid-19 hit and governmental restrictions made it increasingly difficult to stand up for resistance, at first Tom was afraid it would stop him from

-You also have this feeling that the best seat is always taken in the library?
-This is true: Max (23) claimed the best seat and decided to live there.
+Fake News That Could Have Been True: You also have this feeling that the best seat is always taken in the library?
+This is true:

 The time that scientists were figuring out how gravity works or whether the earth spins around the sun or the other way around is over.